Dishwasher Saying Check Water? Here’s How To Do It

 Does your dishwasher keep saying to check the water?

-The short answer is, first try a software reset if your dishwasher has a reset button.
-If that doesn’t work, try a hard reset by unplugging it (or switching off the power) for 5 minutes.
-If the Dishwasher still says check water, give it a full clean and check for any sediment blocks.
+First, try a software reset if your dishwasher has a reset button.
+If that doesn’t work, try a hard reset by unplugging the dishwasher (or switching off the power) for 5 minutes.
+If the dishwasher still says “check water,” give it a full cleaning session and check for any sediment blocks.

 Solving The Check Water Light

-Bosch is one of the brands with the highest likelihood of presenting this issue.
-Whether this is due to delicate components or careless designing, one thing’s for sure – you need to find a solution, pronto.
+Bosch is one of the brands most likely to present a check water light notification.
+Whether the check water message appears due to delicate components or careless design, one thing’s for sure – you need to find a solution, pronto.

-Bosch dishwashers can display many error codes, including the one associated with the “check water” message.
-This particular issue is registered under Error Code E04.
-So, if that’s what’s being shown on your appliance’s screen, rest assured that there’s a simple solution.
+Bosch dishwashers can display many error codes, including the one associated with the “check water” message, typically registered under Error Code E04.
+If your dishwasher shows Error Code E04 on its screen, rest assured that there’s a simple solution.

-But before we go into more detail, it’s important that you understand what each error code means.
+But before we go into more detail, you must understand what each error code means.

 Bosch diswasher front picture